S/390 and zSeries Options#

 Tune to

-everything applicable about the generated code, except for the ABI and the set of available instructions.
-The list ofcpu-type
+cpu-typeeverything applicable about the generated code, except for the ABI and the set of available instructions.
+The list ofcpu-typevalues is the same as for-march.
+The default is the value used for-march.

 - -mtpf-trace, -mno-tpf-trace#